Website icon Xpert.Digital

 Suitable for:

-1. Reduction in labor costs
+1. Reduction of labor costs

-2. Reduction in storage space
+2. Reduction of storage areas

 3. Reducing picking costs

-4. Reduced absenteeism
+4. Lower absenteeism

 Another positive aspect is that walking distances are almost completely eliminated, which means that employees do not get too tired and can therefore work more productively.

-5. Increase picking accuracy
+5. Increasing picking accuracy

-In addition to saving on labor and storage space, order picking accuracy is another crucial factor when it comes to reducing costs.
-Picking errors not only cost time, but also money; caused by the time-consuming return transport, inspection and re-storage of the item as well as the re-shipment of the correct item.
-According to a survey of 250 logistics managers in Europe and the USA, their individual warehouses suffer annual losses of an average of almost 300,000 euros due to incorrect access when retrieving goods.
+Besides saving on labor and storage space, accuracy in order picking is another crucial factor in reducing costs.
+Picking errors cost not only time but also money, due to the time-consuming return transport, inspection, and restocking of the incorrect item, as well as the reshipment of the correct one.
+According to a survey of 250 logistics managers in Europe and the USA, their individual warehouses suffer average annual losses of nearly €300,000 due to incorrect order picking.

 Why Xpert.Plus ?